osiam/osiam/docs/OSIAM-Overview.md

 ### Databases

 OSIAM uses database abstraction technologies (Hibernate) that enables us to support a wide variety of databases.
-For production you should use at least PostgreSQL 9.3 or MySQL 5.7.
+Supported Databases are PostgreSQL, MySQL and H2.
+For production you should use either PostgreSQL or MySQL.